When you spend over $149.99*

-Are you looking for a way on how to clean slippers that are leather without damaging them?
+Are you looking for a way how to clean slippers that are leather without damaging them?

 You shouldn’t wash suede slippers in the washing machine or soak them because they would lose their finish.
-So, how to clean slippers that are made of suede fabric?
+So, how to clean suede slippers?

 Start cleaning slippers by wiping them with a towel.
 You can use a damp towel if your suede slippers are waterproof.